March 19th at 7pm

 (Parents Only Please)

 Applications for the 2015-2016 school year were due on January 14, 2015, however, we will continue to accept applications for children entering grades first through fifth.
-It would be beneficial to have those applications in to the school as soon as possible as we will be meeting with children applying to those grades on January 31st.
 If you are interested in applying, please contact the school as soon as possible.
 Thank you very much.

 If you have any questions about potential availability for the current 2014-2015 academic year, please contact Tom McQueen, 206-947-2434 or email.